 This will be illustrated through the use of the first four lines of the song "Another Day in Paradise" by Phil Collins.
 Procedure Students were provided with incomplete lyrics.
 The students were given incomplete lyrics of the song "Another Day in Paradise" by Phil Collins and were instructed to familiarize themselves with it by going through it silently.
+Students were asked to fill in the blanks.
+After they had familiarized themselves with the lyrics, the next step involved was to expose the students to the song in small chunks of four lines each.
+Students were asked to volunteer information.
+Each of the blanks was taken up one by one and every student in the group was asked what word he/she had used in a particular blank.
 Phrasal Verbs and the Imperative: Song Lyrics and Sound Clip.
 Learning English phrasal verbs with Gotye’s “Somebody That I Used to Know” Phrasal Verb Demon.
 Complete guide to phrasal verbs.
 Games, Practice, Dictionary, Teacher Zone, corpus and more.
 Learn the logic behind the particles.

 Songs with Phrasal Verbs!
 Sing Along With It!: phrasal verbs.
 How could I resist to dealing with the Olympic Games just around the corner?

 So that's the reason why today we are going to listen to Muse's anthem, "Survival".
 Written by Matthew Bellamy as official song for the London 2012 Olympics, it is going to reach your ears quickly, as it will be broadcast every time the athletes enter the stadium before the medal ceremonies and while the international journalists will be reporting the sport events (Wikipedia explains it very well).
 In my opinion this song is simply gorgeous: the more you will listen to it, the more you will love it!